February 14th is World Bonobo Day! What can bonobos teach us about love?

-This female leadership, where bonobo friendships, family and strong female bonds counter the bigger strength of the males, makes the bonobos a peace-loving species.
+This female leadership, where bonobo friendships, family, and strong female bonds counter the bigger strength of the males, makes the bonobo a peace-loving species.

 Bonobos love babies

-Despite all the love-making, they only have babies every four years after their child becomes more independent.
-The low birth rate means each new baby is extra-precious and hard to replace.
+Despite all the love-making, bonobos only have babies every four years after their child becomes more independent.
+The low birth rate means each new baby is extra-precious.

-And bonobo mums are so important to their babies - love is as important as food - that Lola ya Bonobo sanctuary (the only bonobo sanctuary in the world) employs human Mamas to take care of their rescued bonobo babies, sadly orphaned from poaching.
+And because bonobo mums are so important to their babies - love is as important as food - Lola ya Bonobo sanctuary (the only bonobo sanctuary in the world) employs human Mamas to take care of rescued bonobo babies, who are sadly orphaned due to poaching.
 Without round-the-clock love and attention, the babies would die from a broken heart.